Higgs flavor phenomenology in a supersymmetric left-right model with parity: Summary

 We conclude that $\epsilon_K$ is the most important observable and gives the strong constraint on the model.
 We have investigated the lower bound on $m_H$ and found that $m_H > 165$ TeV is needed to satisfy the UTfit result within $2\sigma$.
 Note that physical parameters in the quark sector are almost determined by the fermion masses and CKM matrix elements without ambiguity.
 Due to the large $m_H$, the other observables related to meson mixings, e.g. $C_{B_q}$ and $\phi_{B_q}$, do not largely deviate from the SM predictions.

 In contrast, LFV processes like $\mu \to 3 e$ and $\mu$-$e$ conversion can be testable at the future experiments, e.g. Mu3e and COMET-II, as we see in Fig.~\ref{fig:mueconv}.
 Note that when such large LFV couplings are obtained, the tuning level of $y_e$ becomes severe because of large RGE corrections from $Y^{\ell \, 1}$.
+This relation is an important observation of our improved analysis.
 We have also discussed the predictions of leptonic meson decays involving LFV couplings, $M \to \ell \ell'$, and found that the predictions are smaller than the experimental bounds.
 We observed the correlations among the observables in this model. $\mu \to 3 e$ has the correlation with $\mu$-$e$ conversion as shown in Fig.~\ref{fig:mueconv}, and there are more clear correlations among $\mu$-$e$ conversion and $M \to e \mu$, e.g. Fig.~\ref{fig:LFVvsBRKLemu}.
 Considering these correlations and each experimental bound, we have derived the indirect upper bounds on $M \to e \mu$, assuming that there is no signal at the future $\mu$-$e$ conversion experiments.
 The combined search for LFV processes and $M \to e \mu$ will be an another tool to test our model.

+In our analysis, we did not consider $\lambda^{\nu}_{ij}$ contributions to RGE in order to simplify the calculation.
+However, there is a possibility to observe a significant effect of LR breaking when we consider such contributions properly.
+In that case, we may be able to obtain different predictions and correlations.
+We will investigate this possibility in a future work.